Schenn/Peas/ReadMe.txt

 					columns=>array of column names in the table you wish to select ['',''] where=>takes an array of [column=>comparisonValue] or [column=>[comparisonMethod, comparisonValue]] or [column=>[comparisonMethod, comparisonValueArray]] depending on what method and condition you are trying to set.
-						See the sqlSpinner class above to determine how to set 'comparisonMethod'. orderby=>array of column=>methods ('id'=>'asc')
+						See the SqlBuilder class above to determine how to set 'comparisonMethod'. orderby=>array of column=>methods ('id'=>'asc')
 				Does:
-					Runs the argument array through the sqlSpinner to generate a proper sql query for the pdo, extracts the 'where' conditionals and binds them to placeholders for the pdo object, then executes the query with the placeholders.
+					Runs the argument array through the SqlBuilder to generate a proper sql query for the pdo, extracts the 'where' conditionals and binds them to placeholders for the pdo object, then executes the query with the placeholders.
 				Success:
 					Returns the result set in associate array form